LaloMores/oracle-client-buildpack/README.md

 # What's this

-A quick && dirty fork of https://github.com/featurist/oracle-client-buildpack as the Oracle server I need to connect with seems to be very old, I just new an older version of the oracle instant client lib.
+A quick && dirty fork of https://github.com/featurist/oracle-client-buildpack as the Oracle server I need to connect with seems to be very old, I just need an older version of the oracle instant client lib.

 This will install Oracle Client libraries (11.2.0.4).